Reginald Mortimer Howgego: Photography

 An Indian crawling up street where Sherwood was assaulted, 1919.

 Howgego became known for his photography, taken possibly using a Vest Pocket Kodak.
 In 1917, while stationed on the NW Frontier, he sent several photographs of soldiers and civilans to his mother.
 His images include those of the Kalka–Shimla Railway, and Darra Pezu, Waziristan.

 In 1919 Howgego was present at Amritsar with Reginald Dyer.
 During April 1919, with the 25th Cyclist Battalion, he held a picket at one end of Kucha Kaurianwala, Amritsar, as Indians were forced to crawl on the orders of Dyer, following the assault on Marcella Sherwood on 10 April and Jallianwala Bagh Massacre of 13 April.
-At least four photographs were taken at Kucha Kaurianwala bewteen 19 and 24 April 1919.
+At least four photographs were taken at Kucha Kaurianwala between 19 and 24 April 1919.
 One of these photographs, captioned "Punishment", shows soldiers enforcing the crawling order.
 Another image, captioned "Making a Native Crawl down the Street as Punishment", shows a soldier prodding a crawling individual.
 The whipping post, appearing in the corner of that picture also appears on its own in another photograph.
 Other photographs are of his soldiers resting at Ram Bagh, and one of eight "happy and relaxed" officers sitting at a picket site.